-Stylish Architect Designed Villas with Large Private Pool and Sea Views.
-Consists of 2 Semi-Detached 3 Bed Units that each sleep 6 (cots are available on request) and share a large pool and terrace/garden but otherwise are entirely self contained.
+Stylish Architect Designed Villas with a very large private pool and excellent sea view over Kalkan bay.
+Consists of 2 semi-detached 3 bed villas that each sleep 6 (plus cots available on request) and share the large pool and terrace/garden but otherwise are entirely self contained.

 The property is tastefully decorated and furnished to a high standard with custom-made Turkish style furniture.
-The 2 self-contained units share a large pool and terrace, which has loungers, bean bags, umbrellas and a table for outdoor dining Each villa also has a roof terrace with seating for 6 people
+The pool terrace is well equiped with sun loungers, bean bags, umbrellas and tables for outdoor dining Each villa also has a roof terrace with seating for 6 people

 Quoted prices are the total for both villas and include welcome packs, daily pool and terrace cleaning, a weekly villa clean/linen change and provision of beach towels.
-(If you require additional cleaning service/linen changes, these are available at an additional cost.)
+(If you require additional cleaning service/linen changes, these are available at a small additional cost.)

 |Size||Sleeps up to 12, 6 bedrooms|

 |Nearest beach||Kalkan 1 km|